Skip to main content

 Key Principles:

-• Simplicity and Readability: Functional components are more concise and easier to read than their class-based counterparts.
-Less boilerplate code means a lower cognitive load for developers.
+• Simplicity and Readability: Functional components are more concise and readable than class components.
+Less boilerplate code lowers cognitive load.

-• Stateless by Default: Traditionally, functional components were "stateless."
-They were pure functions for rendering UI based on props.
-While Hooks have changed this, the stateless-by-default nature encourages better state management practices.
+• Stateless by Default: Traditionally functional components were stateless—pure functions rendering UI based on props.
+Hooks changed this while keeping the clean design philosophy.

-• The Rise of Hooks: The introduction of React Hooks in version 16.8 revolutionized functional components, allowing them to manage state, handle side effects, and access lifecycle features without needing to be a class.
+• The Rise of Hooks: React Hooks (introduced in version 16.8) revolutionized functional components.
+They allow state management, side effects, and lifecycle features without needing to extend React.Component.

-Here is a foundational example demonstrating a simple functional component:
+Here is a foundational example of a simple functional component:

 // components/Greeting.jsx